Distance Functions and Generalized Means: Duality and Taxonomy: Utility Based Distance Function and Generalized Means

 This binary operation can be extended to a suitable generalized sum defined as follows.
 For all $(\delta_1,\ldots,\delta_d) \in \Real_{+}^{d}$, and for all $p>0$ the $\phi_p$-generalized sum is given by: }

 { If $p <0$, using the symbolism $\frac{1}{0}=+\infty$ we have, by construction: }

-Briec, Dumas and Mecki \cite{bdm19} consider these generalized sums to propose a distance function measuring the efficiency in a social welfare context.
-Atkinson \cite{a70} also uses some similar formulation to introduce a large class of social welfare functional.
+Briec, Dumas, and Mecki \cite{bdm19} consider these generalized sums to propose a distance function aimed at measuring efficiency in a social welfare context.
+Atkinson \cite{a70} also uses a similar formulation to introduce a broad class of social welfare functionals.
+It is worth noting that Chavas and Cox \cite{cc99} proposed a parameterized extension of the Debreu-Farrell measure using a graph-based approach related to the directional distance function.
+However, their construction did not involve the notion of generalized means and did not characterize strong efficiency.

 It is important to note that we have the following limit properties:

 \begin{enumerate} \item[(i)] $\lim_{p\longrightarrow -\infty}\big( \frac{1}{d}\sum\limits_{k\in [d]} \delta_k^p \big)^{1/p}=\min \limits_{k\in [d]} \delta_k^{\frac{1}{d}} $;\\